nayan-tech/nayan-blog/source/_posts/jupyter-hosting.md

 {% asset_img nmap_guide.png l %}

 In this short blog post, I will explain a great trick to expose various services like Jupyter-notebook, tensorboard, etc. to the entire internet.
+We generally use it at [Nayan](http://nayan.co.in)

 Before following the steps I want you to understand some fundamentals behind the hosting of different services.